 Creating a WooCommerce audio store doesn't have to be complicated.
-With the right tools (read: plugins) at your disposal, you can be up and running in a matter of an hour, and without hiring a programmer to help you out.
+With the right plugins, you can have a music store up and running in under an hour - without hiring a programmer to help you out.

 So if you're looking to sell audio books, samples of music, audio language learning materials, or even karaoke music, you're in the right place.